Dirranbandi, Queensland: Education

 Dirranbandi P-10 State School is a government primary and secondary (Prep-10) school for boys and girls at Jane Street (28.5770°S 148.2300°E).
 In 2015, the school had 73 students with 12 teachers (11 full-time equivalent).
 In 2017, the school had an enrolment of 65 students with 13 teachers (11 full-time equivalent) and 13 non-teaching staff (9 full-time equivalent).

+For secondary education to Year 12, the nearest government school is St George State High School in neighbouring St George to the north-west, but, given the distance, distance education and boarding school would be other options.

 Facilities

 Dirranbandi has a hospital, civic centre, swimming pool, park and showground.

 Balonne Shire Council operates a library on the Castlereagh Highway inside the Rural Transaction Centre.